Sullyg52/photo-mosaic/README.md

 ## Installation

-To install the project, run '''python pip install -r requirements.txt" from the project directory.
+To install the project, run `python pip install -r requirements.txt` from the project directory.

 ## Usage